FasterXML/jackson-annotations/README.md

 Project contains versions 2.0 and above: source code for earlier (1.x) versions is available from [Codehaus](http://jackson.codehaus.org) SVN repository.
 Note that with version 1.x these annotations were part of the 'core jar'.

-[Full Listing of Jackson Annotations](jackson-annotations/wiki/JacksonAnnotations) details all available annotations.
+[Full Listing of Jackson Annotations](jackson-annotations/wiki/JacksonAnnotations) details all available annotations; [Javadocs](http://fasterxml.github.com/jackson-annotations/javadoc/2.0.0/) gives more details.

 -----